 EACREEE's goal is to facilitate creation of an enabling environment for renewable energy and energy efficiency markets and investments, in order to contribute to:

 - increased access of modern, affordable and reliable energy services

 - energy security

 - mitigation of negative effects (e.g. local pollution and GHG emissions)

-The EACREEE will play a key role in promoting renewable energies and energy efficiency in the EAC region.
-Through its activities in the areas of policy, capacity development, knowledge management, and awareness raising, as well as business and investment promotion, the EACREEE centre aims to create an enabling environment by mitigating existing barriers and in promoting a competitive sustainable energy market, as well as economies of scale in the EAC region.
-Moreover, the EACREEE will execute regional projects programmes and activities in the above areas and in addition showing leadership in the coordination and harmonization of donor activities and acting as a regional hub for the SE4ALL initiative.
+The EACREEE plays a key role in promoting renewable energies and energy efficiency in the East African Community (EAC) region.
+Through its activities in the areas of policy, capacity development, knowledge management, and awareness raising, as well as business and investment promotion, EACREEE aims to create an enabling environment by mitigating existing barriers and in promoting a competitive sustainable energy market, as well as economies of scale in the EAC region.
+EACREEE will continue to execute regional projects programmes and activities in the above areas and in addition showing leadership in the coordination and harmonization of donor activities and acting as a regional hub for the SE4ALL initiative.

 Scope and Mandate of the EACREEE